twbs/bootstrap/docs/4.0/extend/approach.md

 - sometimes called mobile-first, but that can be a misnomer
 - styles apply to a min-width and up

-## Base and modifier classes
+## Classes

-- Components should be built with a base class that houses common, not-to-be overridden property-value pairs.
+Aside from our Reboot, a cross-browser normalization stylesheet, all our styles aim to use classes as selectors.
+This means steering clear of type selectors (e.g., `input[type="text"]`) and extraneous parent classes (e.g., `.parent .child`) that make styles too specific to easily override.

-- For example, `.btn` and `.btn-primary`.
+As such, components should be built with a base class that houses common, not-to-be overridden property-value pairs.
+For example, `.btn` and `.btn-primary`.
 We use `.btn` for all the common styles like `display`, `padding`, and `border-width`.
 We then use modifiers like `.btn-primary` to add the color, background-color, border-color, etc.

 ## z-index scales